AdamLassiter/petri-nets/README.md

 # Petri Nets and Efficient Proof Search using Coalescence
-This forms the submission for XX40211 Dissertation, MComp Comp.Sci. w/ Maths. for Adam Lassiter, University of Bath, GB, 2018-19.
+This forms the submission for XX40211 Dissertation, MComp Comp.Sci. w/ Maths. for Adam Lassiter, University of Bath, 2018-19.

 ## Prerequisites
 The following do not represent minimum requirements, but those used in development and testing.
+~ Omitted ~

 ## Getting Started
 ```